-Royal Mail’s system is complex, so most online traders charge a flat rate or give ‘free shipping’.
-Either way, when you have a larger order, you pay the same to ship per item as if they were all sent singly.
+Royal Mail’s system is complex, so most sellers charge a flat rate or give ‘free shipping’.
+Either way, when you have a larger order, you pay the same to ship per item as if they were all sent singly -

-We charge a nominal £1 for packing, plus actual postage, plus tax.
-We can’t always calculate the correct rate in advance, but we promise to refund excess post over £1 that you are charged.
-Other distributors don’t do this.
+Instead, we charge £1 for packing, plus actual postage, plus tax.
+If you buy several items, the website can’t always calculate the true postage, but we will refund excess post over £1.
+Other sellers don’t do this.

 Total P&P charged is listed when you move to PayPal to pay.
-If the system calculates more than the actual cost, we’ll refund the extra.
+If this is more than the actual cost, we’ll promptly refund the extra.

 We use Royal Mail at cost:

 UK: First Class, plus Signed For (orders over £35).

 OUTSIDE the UK: Airmail, with Tracking if available, Signed For if not.

 For queries or comments about this website only, contact: webmaster @ croucher.plus.com